yohamta/donburi/README.md

 // Receives the events
 func LevelUp(w donburi.World, event EnemyKilled) {
-  // do stuff
+  // .. processs the event for levelup
 }

 func UpdateScore(w donburi.World, event EnemyKilled) {
-  // do stuff
-}
+  // .. processs the event for updating the player's score }
 ```